 Does Automation Make Listings Sound Generic?

 Only if you treat automation as the final step instead of the starting point.
-The goal isn’t to replace judgment—it’s to spend judgment where it matters.
+The goal is not to replace judgment.
+It is to spend judgment where it matters most.

 A practical approach for most stores looks like this: